Abstract Guidelines – MISWeek 2020

 Poster presenters are responsible for creating, printing, and bringing their posters to the conference.
 Guidelines, required format, and dimensions can be found in the Submission Instructions section of this document.

-Abstract must be 250 words or less.
-The title should be short and succinct; the body of the abstract should follow logically from the title.
+Abstract must be 250 words or less and provided in structured format.
+The title should be short and succinct.
+The body of the abstract should follow logically from the title.
 Abstracts should contain four sections:

 1. OBJECTIVE: An introduction, stating the hypothesis, purpose, or specific objective of the study.